-If I have an EU national employee based in the UK on a UK contract, will Brexit affect their coverage?
+If I have an EU national employee based in the UK. has Brexit affected their coverage?

-• Aged 16 or over at their cover start date and subject to PAYE
+• Are aged 16 or over at their cover start date and subject to PAYE

 • Living in the UK for at least 180 days in each plan year.

-How will Brexit affect my Worldwide Travel Insurance plan and travelling to the EU?
+How has Brexit affected my Worldwide Travel Insurance plan and travelling to the EU?

-Can I still drive my own car in the EU?
+Can I still drive my car in the EU?

 Corporate and business schemes might have Worldwide Travel or Emergency Overseas Cover options.
-Do we expect these to change after the implementation period?
+Have these changed post the implementation period?

 No. These benefits are unaffected by Brexit either during or post the implementation period.